 The annual meeting for the City's conservation group will meet at the Plumb Memorial Library on Wednesday, April 9, from 6:00PM-9:00PM.

-At Plumb Memorial Library on Thursday, April 24 at 10:30AM.
-The Shelton School Readiness Council sponsors this program on wordless books through music, art and interactive movement.
-This drop-in parent/child session with Miss Maura will offer adults lots of ideas on how to choose fun books they and their children will enjoy.
+At Plumb Memorial Library on Thursday, May 22 at 10:30AM.
+The Shelton School Readiness Council sponsors this program on "Fairytales, Fables, and Folklore Fun"!
+This drop-in parent/child session features Miss Maura's special blend of information, books, and adventures.

 If you have any type of Kindle device and aren't sure how to use it, this program is for you!
 Learn how to order and download free library books and start enjoying a new way of reading.
 You must have a library card, your Amazon account information, as well as your device to participate.
 If you have a REGULAR Kindle you will also need a USB cable.
 Please register beginning March 3, as this program can only be presented to a very limited group.